 Storage and Freezing

-This cake can be stored in the fridge for up to a week.
-Individual slices can be frozen for up to 3 months.
+This cake can be stored in the fridge for up to a week in an airtight container.
+Individual slices, wrapped in cling film or plastic wrap can be frozen for up to 3 months.
 Defrost frozen slices in the fridge overnight and allow to come to temp before serving.

 Chocolate Loaf Cake FAQ